fullstackdev710/FleetHalo/content/products/marketplace.md

 ---
-title: "Expand Your FleetHalo Capabilities"
+title: "Expand Your Fleet Halo Capabilities"
 backgroundImage: "/img/banners/marketplace-hero.webp"
 backgroundMobileImage: "/img/banners/marketplace-hero.webp"
 intro: "Leverage our ever-expanding ecosystem of more than 325 solutions, designed to propel your fleet to new heights."